 To make oat flour you simply process oats in a coffee grinder until a fine powder remains.
 You can also buy it at the grocery store (gluten-free optional) or make a big batch at home and store it in your pantry for quick mornings breakfasts like these pancakes.

-These pancakes are so simple to make: Just one bowl and 15 minutes required.
+These pancakes are so simple to make: Just 1 bowl and 15 minutes required.
 You could even make them with other nut butters if you have a peanut allergy.

-More importantly they’re fluffy, filled with good-for-you ingredients and pack some serious peanut butter flavor.
+More importantly they’re fluffy, filled with good-for-you ingredients, and packed with some serious peanut butter flavor.
 I topped mine with a little peanut butter sauce (just peanut butter whisked with very hot water) and a little maple syrup.
 But they’d also be great with sliced bananas, honey or jam (hello PB&J).

 These will definitely be my new go-to pancakes since I always have the ingredients on hand and they’re perfect even for busy weekday mornings.
 So excited to share these lovely cakes with you.
 Hope you enjoy.

 - 1 flax egg (1 Tbsp flaxseed meal + 2 Tbsp water) or chicken egg

 - 1 Tbsp Earth Balance, melted (or other non-dairy butter)

 - 1/2 cup unsweetened vanilla almond milk

 - 1 Tbsp agave nectar or maple syrup (or honey for non-vegan)